 The World Alliance of International Financial Centers concludes its Annual General Meeting in Germany.

-The World Alliance of International Financial Centers (WAIFC) concludes its Annual General Meeting (AGM) in Frankfurt.
+The World Alliance of International Financial Centers (WAIFC) concludes a week of engagements and its Annual General Meeting in Germany.

-After attending the opening of SIBOS, the annual conference of SWIFT, today, and a number of project meetings, World Alliance members were addressed by His Excellency, Nguyen Hoa Binh, First Deputy Prime Minister of Vietnam, who briefed the members on Vietnam’s latest IFC project in Ho Chi Minh City and Da Nang.

-Members were welcomed by Frankfurt Main Finance, the AGM host member, to mark the week.
+World Alliance member Frankfurt Main Finance welcomed member and observer representatives as well as distinguished guests at an evening reception, ahead of participating in SIBOS, SWIFT’s annual conference.

+The delegates then convened to discuss key project work, centered around launching a thought-leadership paper on the theme of AI in Finance and progressing further on members’ pledge to promote gender equality in the financial sector.
+The Permanent Deputy Prime Minister of Vietnam, H.E.
+Hoa Binh Nguyen, addressed World Alliance members and presented the development plans for Ho Chi Minh City and Da Nang as new international financial centers.

-Members also agreed to publish a report by the end of the year, exploring the evolution of Artificial Intelligence (AI) in the financial industry.
-Bringing together insights from international financial centers worldwide, on key themes such as assessing AI adoption and sourcing, its impact on regulation, and the broader opportunities and challenges shaping the sector.
+During the AGM members agreed to launch a paper to explore the implementation patterns, risks, opportunities, and regulatory evolution of Artificial Intelligence (AI) in the financial industry.
+Bringing together insights from international financial centers worldwide, the initiative will assess AI adoption and the broader opportunities and challenges shaping the sector.
 This collaborative effort aims to strengthen global understanding of AI’s role in transforming finance and to support the development of effective governance frameworks.

-Looking ahead, members will be convening in 2026 for a Board Meeting and Extraordinary General Meeting in Malta on 3 March and the WAIFC Annual General Meeting 2026 will be in Busan, South Korea on 14 September.

-Lastly, members also voted for the winning paper for the fourth WAIFC Young Academic Award.
-After receiving 57 applications from 20 countries, the jury announced the winners at a special ceremony held after the AGM at TechQuartier in Frankfurt.
+Finally, the delegation attended a special ceremony where the winners of the fourth WAIFC Young Academic Award presented their academic papers.
+The participants celebrated the 1st place winner, Vivi Yuwei Liao, a PhD candidate from the Hong Kong University of Science and Technology, with her paper “Adaptation Finance for Emerging Markets.”

+Following a second day at SIBOS, the delegates met with the International Sustainability Standards Board (ISSB) and the Sustainable Finance Cluster Germany to discuss corporate sustainability reporting.
+Also, in an intensive exchange with the German Central Bank (Bundesbank) on the Digital Euro, the delegates debated the advantages and disadvantages of Central Bank Digital Currencies and Stablecoins.

+Regional roundtables allowed the delegation to break out into focused sessions, fostering in-depth discussions tailored to specific geographical priorities.
+The EU Roundtable of Financial Centers focused on the EU Savings and Investments Union, Open Finance and EU competitiveness.
+At the same time, the Africa Roundtable hosted a discussion on the development of African financial centres and stimulating growth.

+The delegation then traveled to Stuttgart, where they were welcomed by the Ministry of Finance of the German federal state Baden-Württemberg.
+They participated in further meetings and a roundtable with Stuttgart Financial, which included insights from Boerse Stuttgart Group and LBBW’s International Capital Markets Business.

-Commenting on the AGM, Lamia Merzouki, Chair of the WAIFC Board of Directors, stated:
+Commenting on the AGM and surrounding events, Lamia Merzouki, Chair of the WAIFC Board of Directors, stated:

-“With one of our largest delegations present at our AGM in Germany, we were delighted to welcome a new member, two new board members, expand the Young Academic Award, and launch a joint project on AI in Finance – exploring opportunities, risks, and ways to accelerate adoption across global financial centers.
-These outcomes reflect our collective commitment to shaping the themes that define our industry while creating value for our members.
-I would like to thank all our members, observers, and guests for making this one of our most comprehensive AGMs to date, and extend special appreciation to our hosts, Frankfurt Main Finance and the WAIFC management team, for their seamless coordination.
-Together, we are strengthening our alliance, fostering collaboration, and delivering meaningful impact.”
+“With a growing and increasingly diverse membership, WAIFC is fostering meaningful dialogue on the issues shaping our industry today, while also empowering the next generation to define its future.
+From regional roundtables to the Young Academic Award, our collective initiatives reflect both our global reach and our shared commitment to advancing innovation and sustainable growth across financial centers worldwide.
+I extend my sincere gratitude to our members, partners, and hosts for their continued engagement and support”.

 Dr. Jochen Biedermann, Managing Director of WAIFC, added:

 “We thank our members and observers for joining us in Germany for a valuable exchange of ideas.
-We're pleased to welcome our new member, Nairobi International Financial Centre (NIFC), and look forward to deepening collaboration across our members to foster meaningful dialogue and drive mutual growth.”
+A particular thanks goes to Frankfurt Main Finance and Stuttgart Financial for hosting our delegation and preparing a thought-provoking agenda with a range of activities. “

 WAIFC